falondarville/bamazon/README.md

 ### Challenges

 I initially struggled with understanding the relationship between the database and the JavaScript file that I was working off of.
 In this, I mean that I had to wrap my head around how the computer would differentiate between the MySQL alternations and calls, and strings.
 But it was evident that there was a direct relationship between the connection query and the modification of the database.
 Unlike working with APIs and then manipulating the JSON data, I would have to query the database multiple times if I needed to.

+This was created during the UC Davis Extension coding bootcamp.